Meet our Board of Directors

 Lori is a busy working wife and mother of three active teenagers.
 She has lead an active lifestyle, does yoga regularly, eats well and competes in a master’s swim club.
 Lori and her husband, Carroll live in Shorewood, MN and enjoy spending time outdoors and on the lake with their three children.

-Dr. Patel is a medical oncologist at the University of Minnesota.
+Dr. Patel is a medical oncologist at the Masonic Cancer Center, University of Minnesota.
 He is a lung cancer specialist caring for patients and doing research on new therapies for lung cancer.
 Dr. Patel was the proud recipient of the first A Breath of Hope Research Fellowship in 2014.
 His research is focused on immune therapy for lung cancer and he is testing novel forms of immune therapy in the laboratory and in clinical trials.
-He has remained active at A Breath of Hope over the years speaking at numerous events and currently serving on the board of directors and Research Committee.
+He has remained active at A Breath of Hope over the years speaking at numerous events and currently serving on the Board of Directors and Research Committee.
 Dr. Patel is dedicated to advancing the treatment of lung cancer – finding better and safer forms of treatment that result in better survival and, ultimately, cure of patients with this disease.

 Dr. Patel and his wife, Sheetal juggle busy medical careers while raising three lively boys.
 He is an avid lifelong tennis player and enjoys taking the family on hikes, camping and skiing.

 Dr. Abbie Begnaud is a southerner who now makes her home with her husband in Minneapolis.
 MN.
 Prior to joining the University of Minnesota faculty in 2013.
 Dr. Begnaud attended medical school at Louisiana State University Health Sciences Center, and completed her residency in Internal Medicine at the University of Kansas Medical Center.
 Following her residency, Dr. Begnaud spent three years as a Pulmonary and Critical Care Fellow at the University of Florida.